LazZiya/XLocalizer.Samples/DbLocalizationSample/ReadMe.md

 # Asp.Net Core - DB Localization Sample

 This project demonstrates Asp.Net Core localization using [XLocalizer](https://github.com/LazZiya/XLocalizer) and database as a source.
-XLocalizer is a nuget package for locailzing Asp.Net Core web application, and it is powered by online translation and auto resource creating.
+XLocalizer is a nuget package for localizing Asp.Net Core web application, and it is powered by online translation and auto resource creating.

 > Online translation service offers a free daily usage that can be increased by providing API key